Taiman101/online-clothing-store/README.md

 **Date:** [20 april 2026]

 ## Project Overview
-TAIDR is an online clothing store website developed as part of a project.
-The website showcases a modern streetwear brand with a focus on clean design, product display, and user-friendly navigation.
+TAIDR is a modern streetwear clothing brand focused on clean, bold, and minimal designs.
+The brand targets youth culture and aims to reflect identity, creativity, and confidence through fashion.

 ## Purpose of the Project
 The purpose of this project is to demonstrate the development of a functional website using front-end technologies and version control systems.